sanger-pathogens/companion/README.md

 ### Local copy of Companion

-To create a local copy of companion, you can download this repo from github (if you are familiar with git, you may want to of course want to _clone_ or _fork_ it).
+To create a local copy of companion, you can download this repo from github (if you are familiar with github, you may of course prefer to _clone_ or _fork_ it).
 ```
 curl https://github.com/trstickland/companion/archive/master.zip  # or click the green button on the guthub web page
 unzip companion-master.zip